 PC 827 Practicum Consultation Group.
-This course provides a forum for case presentation and case conceptualization, as well as opportunity for discussion of integrative case material and professional formation issues.
-(O units)
+This course provides a forum for case presentation and case conceptualization, as well as opportunity for discussion of integrative case material and professional

 PC 836 Human Sexuality.
 This course is designed to meet California requirements for training in the physiological, psychological, and social-cultural variables associated with sexual identity, sexual behavior, and sexual disorder.